 Hunting for Nessie!

-The mysterious waters of Loch Ness are a beautiful, 30-minute drive from your luxury stay at the Kingsmills Hotel.
-What’s more, we are here to help you make more of your stay, with a little bit of Nessie hunting!
+The mysterious waters of Loch Ness are a beautiful, 30-minute drive from the Kingsmills Hotel.
+What’s more, we are here to help you make more of your stay with a little bit of Nessie hunting!

 Loch Ness Monster Tours and Boat Trips

 Take a journey on the infamous Loch Ness, the largest lake by volume in the British Isles, due to its incredible depth of up to 230 metres.
 Surely, there must be something lurking deep down there?

 Getting out on the water on a guided Loch Ness Cruise or Hunter Tour is a wonderful way to see the area.
 Exploring the glorious Highlands of Scotland by water, taking in the magnificent sights and historical landmarks, whilst hearing all the myths and legends that surround the loch.
 Be sure to have your camera at the ready, just in case Nessie shows up!